Carbon-Labs/whitepapers/avatar.md

 The key to this technology will be the widespread adoption of the AVATAR ecosystem.
 We will work with a number of providers, developers and integrators to ensure adoption is as easy as possible.

 ## Roadmap <a name="roadmap"></a>
+We will be publishing our roadmap shortly and will update here as soon as we do.